 - Generation X and 1990s popular culture

 - First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics, eds.
-Shelley Cobb and Neil Ewen (New York and London: Bloomsbury Academic, 2015).
+Shelley Cobb and Neil Ewen (New York: Bloomsbury Academic, 2015).

 Edited Special Issues

-- National Populists: Celebrity Right-wing Politicians in Contemporary Europe, co-edited with David Zeglen, Celebrity Studies (forthcoming, 2017).
+- National Populists: Right-wing Celebrity Politicians in Contemporary Europe, co-edited with David Zeglen, Celebrity Studies (2020).

-- The Age of Nigel: Farage, the Media, and Brexit, in Dan Jackson, Einar Thorsen, and Dominic Wring (eds), EU 2016 Referendum Analysis: Media, Voters and the Campaign: Early reflections from leading UK academics, July 2016, (PSA, CSJCC Bournemouth University, CRCC Loughborough University).
-Available here
+- Neil Ewen 2016.
+The Age of Nigel: Farage, the Media, and Brexit.
+EU 2016 Referendum Analysis: Media, Voters and the Campaign: Early reflections from leading UK academics. eds.
+D. Jackson, E. Thorsen, D. Wring.
+Bournemouth.
+Bournemouth: PSA, CSJCC Bournemouth University, 86.

-- Nigel Farage: Celebrity Everyman, in Dan Jackson and Einar Thorsen (eds) UK Election Analysis 2015: Media, Voters and the Campaign: Early reflections from leading UK academics (PSA and CSJCC Bournemouth University).
-Available here.
+- Neil Ewen 2015.
+Nigel Farage: Celebrity Everyman.
+UK Election Analysis 2015: Media, Voters and the Campaign: Early reflections from leading UK academics. eds.
+D. Jackson and E. Thorsen.
+Bournemouth.
+Bournemouth: PSA and CSJCC Bournemouth University, 99.